savonet/liquidsoap/README.md

 ### Assets

 Release assets are provided at: https://github.com/savonet/liquidsoap/releases.
-Published, versioned releases are available using their published that, i.e. `vx.y.z`.
+Published, versioned releases are available using their published tag, i.e. `vx.y.z`.

 We also provide **rolling releases**.
 A rolling release is a snapshot of a current, unpublished release.
 It can be a future stable release or a future bugfix release for a given major/minor version.